sigmaco/qwadro/README.md

 Qwadro is not a single framework like Qt; it's an ecosystem of modular middleware components, each designed to handle specific platform aspects (e.g., graphics, shell, file systems).
 These middleware layers can be easily swapped or replaced after compilation, allowing for dynamic updates or customizations.
 So, by design, Qwadro Execution Ecosystem is a amalgamation of software infrastructures intended to offer a set of acceleration building blocks to edify system softwares targeting firstly computer simulation, interactive entertainment and multimedia user experience.
 Qwadro constitutes a unified infrastructure of and for middlewares, libraries, drivers and engines, continuously integrated, providing resources, devices, services and abstracting operating systems and platforms in a straightforwared uniform way.
 It is released as open source under the Qwadro License.

+The "Public Test Build" featured everywhere is why Qwadro is primary a private project intented to unify most of codebase for SIGMA past, current and future projects, mainly some being desired to run on the operating systems being engineered by SIGMA for internal support and use, and to attend other divisons and entities partnered, also potentially benefiting the historical and regional audience of SIGMA efforts.

+Consequentially, an OpenGL-based Draw I/O System ICD is currently and will continue to be maintained, as well as an Windows 7-based User I/O System ICD.

-## Acceleration Frameworks Extensions & Experiments (AFX)
+## Acceleration Framework Experimental (AFX)
-The **AFX**, alphabetism and initialism for **Acceleration Framework Experimental**, is the standard implementation for **Qwadro** execution ecosystem.
+The **AFX**, alphabetism and initialism for **Acceleration Framework Experimental**, is the standard implementation for **Qwadro Execution Ecosystem**.
 Qwadro is a name for a familiy of standards specifying software engineering infrastructures designed by SIGMA Technology Group.

 These standards are written in ISO C17 and specifies low-level, data-oriented components and its intercommunication protocols in an federated execution ecosystem; the Qwadro Execution Ecosystem.